 A meeting is an event at which the minutes are kept and the hours are lost. — Anonymous

-Many people have ambivalent feelings about meetings in the workplace.
+Many people feel ambivalent about meetings in the workplace.
 On the one hand, it’s a chance to acquire new knowledge, share ideas, and bond with coworkers.
-On the other hand, meetings can be boring, time consuming, and tasks assigned each member of the meeting often wind-up dumped in the laps of just a few attendees.
+On the other hand, meetings can be boring, tedious, and the tasks assigned to each member of the meeting often wind up dumped in the laps of just a few attendees.

 Then, there is the role of group dynamics.
 What is group dynamics?
 According to alleydog.com: